robinvanderlee/positive-selection/README.md

 ## Requirements

 Our scripts depend on various programs and modules to run.
-Refer to the paper for which versions were used.
+Versions mentioned below refer to those used for the analyses described in the paper.<br/>
 *Make sure all of these programs are in your [`$PATH`](http://www.linfo.org/path_env_var.html)*.<br/>

 #### Perl